-(24) The Vice President, University of Illinois, and Chancellor, University of Illinois at Chicago with the advice of the Chicago Senate and the College of Architecture and the Arts, recommends the separation of the Bachelor of Arts in Theatre into two degrees: designation of the existing Bachelor of Arts in Theatre, Performance Concentration as the Bachelor of Arts in Acting; and designation of the Bachelor of Arts in Theatre, Directing/Design Concentration as the Bachelor of Arts in Theatre Design, College of Architecture and the Arts.
-The establishment of the Department of Theater within the redesignated School of Theatre and Music will accompany changes being made in order to meet the goals of the reorganization.
+(24) The vice president, University of Illinois, and chancellor, University of Illinois at Chicago, with the advice of the Chicago Senate and the College of Architecture and the Arts, recommends the separation of the Bachelor of Arts in Theatre into two degrees: designation of the existing Bachelor of Arts in Theatre, Performance Concentration, as the Bachelor of Arts in Arts in Theatre, Directing/Design Concentration, as the Bachelor of Arts in Theatre Design, College of Architecture and the Arts.

+The establishment of the Department of Theatre within the redesignated School of Theatre and Music will accompany changes being made in order to meet the goals of the reorganization.
 The separation of the two concentrations within the Bachelor of Arts in Theatre as two separate degrees reflects the objectives of the new School of Theatre and Music and its curricular focus on the preparation of students for careers in theatre.